yalotfi/Spatial-Analysis-Lab-for-MSBA/README.md

 ### Mac OS:

 ## Create a New DataBase
+With our new local server, let's create a new Database called `nyc`.
+* Open pgAdmin and log into the localhost server with port 5432.
+  * Password and username should be postgres
+* Right click on Databases and create a new one.
+  * Name it nyc and set owner to postgres

 ## Load Shapefiles

 ## Explore Tables (PostgreSQL)
 We can perform traditional `SELECT` queries to get a sense of the data we imported and what it can tell us.